selplacei/konfsave/README.md

 Konfsave is a KDE config manager.
 That is, it allows you to save, back up, and easily switch between different KDE configurations.
-Each configuration is stored as a profile; the script allows you to save the current configuration as a named profile, and then load profiles by name.
-Of course, it's also possible to take these profiles somewhere else by just copying their folder.
+Each configuration is stored as a profile; the script allows you to save the current configuration as a named profile, and then load them by name.
+It's also possible to take these profiles somewhere else by exporting or importing them, or just copying their folder.

-OK, I lied.
-Although this is supposed to be a KDE config manager, it can work for pretty much anything that's stored in your home directory.
-You still have to be on a UNIX-like system, however.
-Just change the paths in `config.ini` to suit your needs and use '--no-restart' to disable restarting the Plasma shell if you don't care about its configs.
+Although this is supposed to be a KDE config manager, it can work for pretty much anything that's stored in your home directory - just change the paths in `config.ini` to suit your needs and use '--no-restart' to disable restarting the Plasma shell if you don't care about its configs.
+(Currently, a rewrite of the config system is under way).

 Inspired by https://github.com/Prayag2/konsave.